COS301-SE-2022/Twitter-Summariser/services/README.md

 ```

 ## Deploying
-Deploying will be very interesting as Serverless will be deployed inconjuction with AWS CDK, actual it kinda of "latches on" to AWS CDK and uses it's resources to deploy it's self and it might need function by function integration let me figure it out and test it and the read me will contain all the relevant commands and information
+Deploying will be very interesting as Serverless will be deployed in conjuction with AWS CDK, actual it kinda of "latches on" to AWS CDK and uses it's resources to deploy it's self and it might need "function by function" integration let me figure it out and test it and the read me will contain all the relevant commands and information

 ## Use full resources:
 1. Using AWS Dynamodb Client: [serverless-dynamodb-client](https://www.serverless.com/plugins/serverless-dynamodb-client)